theOtherLuke/nordlynx-router/README.md

 Can you use a different distro? *Maybe*, but I haven't had or heard of any success on other distros yet.
 I'm sure these steps can be adapted to any distro on which the official nordvpn app can be installed.
 However, I have only had success using Debian 12.
 Others have had trouble using Ubuntu (23.10 to be specific).
 I haven't been able to figure out how to make it work on Ubuntu yet.
 For that reason, I recommend using Debian 12

 Which nordvpn protocols or options can you use?
-You should be able to use any protocol or option available in the nordvpn app, except killswitch, which is always enabled in this setup.
+You should be able to use any protocol or option available in the nordvpn app.
+Killswitch is always enabled for LAN traffic, but can be disabled for WAN.

 I have uploaded a service I created to manage this connection.
 Follow the readme in the 'monitor-script' folder for instructions.